Heys Colliery

 The Colliery Disaster on the 31 Jul 1857

 Shortly after 1:00pm there was an explosion in the No.1 downcast shaft that resulted in fatalities to the men working in the New Mine.
 Of these, 39 were killed instantly and one, Edward Elliott an engineer, was fatally injured and he died of severe burns on Wednesday night, 5 Aug.
 He was found by rescuers at the top of an incline, lying at the back of the winding drum, where he operated the steam engine used to haul waggons over the incline.
 By 4:00pm on the 2 Aug, 31 bodies had been recovered and the last five were recovered at about 10:00am on the 4 Aug, namely George Colbeck, Jonas Copley, William Healey (or Josiah Healey), Samuel Livesey and Francis Smith.
-The men working in the Two-foot Mine were able to escape by ascending the No. 2 downcast shaft directly after they heard the explosion.
+The men working in the Two-feet Mine were able to escape by ascending the No. 2 downcast shaft directly after they heard the explosion.

 The inquest opened at Ashton Town Hall on the 1 Aug before the coroner, Mr W S Rutter, and was adjourned until Monday.
 The foreman of the jury was John Ross Coulthart.
 The injured Edward Elliott was able to give evidence and following this it was again adjourned.
 The government inspector of mines for the Manchester District, Joseph Dickinson, was present at the inquest.